sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - It's advantage is that this equivalence remove all the invisible actions, making an equivalent system smaller, thus easier to work with.

+- It remove all the invisible actions of the behavior of the system.

+- A disadvantage is that the branching structure of the system is not conserved.

 Reference: https://en.wikipedia.org/wiki/Bisimulation